 _

 Where to have lunch in Le Mans?
-Chez Popote & Papilles
+At Popote & Papilles

-This friendly address that has existed since 2014 offers traditional bistro cuisine, made with homemade products, and it’s quite a success.
-The establishment also offers a nice selection of local wines (with a large selection of wines by the glass, which is quite rare) and local beers as well.
-And finally, the service is very friendly, which doesn’t spoil anything!
-A great address for lunch in Le Mans, I think.
+This friendly spot, which has been around since 2014, offers traditional bistro cuisine made with homemade products, and it’s quite a success.
+The establishment also offers a lovely selection of local wines (with a wide selection of wines by the glass, which is quite rare) and local beers too.
+And finally, the service is very friendly, which never hurts!
+A great place for lunch in Le Mans, I think.

-To taste: leeks vinaigrette with mimosa egg and smoked pollock; warm goat cheese on toast with honey and walnuts; trout steak with risotto, asparagus, and beurre blanc; piece of beef ‘veal round’ on the plancha with homemade fries and chimichurri sauce; coffee tiramisu in a salad bowl.
+To taste: leeks vinaigrette with egg mimosa and smoked pollock; warm goat cheese crottin with honey and walnuts; trout steak with risotto, asparagus, and beurre blanc; beef cut “la rouelle de veau” on the plancha with homemade french fries and chimichurri sauce; coffee tiramisu in a salad bowl.

 Tested in 2023 and 2024